One America News Network: Roy Moore sexual misconduct report controversy

-After The Washington Post reported in November 2017 allegations that Alabama Senate candidate Roy Moore had made unwanted sexual advances toward teenagers when he was in his thirties, OANN "became a source of both positive coverage and stories that could cast doubt on his accusers."
-In November 2017, OANN aired a segment citing a false rumor by an anonymous Twitter account that The Washington Post had offered $1,000 to Roy Moore's accusers.
-OANN described the tweet as a "report" and described the tweeter as a "former Secret Service agent and Navy veteran".
+After The Washington Post reported in November 2017 allegations that Alabama Senate candidate Roy Moore had made unwanted sexual advances toward teenagers when he was in his thirties, OAN "became a source of both positive coverage and stories that could cast doubt on his accusers."
+In November 2017, OAN aired a segment citing a false rumor by an anonymous Twitter account that The Washington Post had offered $1,000 to Roy Moore's accusers.
+OAN described the tweet as a "report" and described the tweeter as a "former Secret Service agent and Navy veteran".
 The Twitter source had a history of tweeting falsehoods and conspiracy theories; the Twitter account had also made repeated and inconsistent lies about its identity, including appropriating the identity of a Navy serviceman who died in 2007.
-After it was revealed that the story was a hoax, OANN did not retract its report.
+After it was revealed that the story was a hoax, OAN did not retract its report.

-During his Senate campaign, Roy Moore cited OANN when he defended himself against the accusations, including an OANN story that alleged his "Accusers Have Ties to Drug Dealers & Washington Post".
+During his Senate campaign, Roy Moore cited OAN when he defended himself against the accusations, including an OAN story that alleged his "Accusers Have Ties to Drug Dealers & Washington Post".

-During the night of the Alabama Senate election, OANN announced that Moore had swept the election "by a large margin" when in actuality Moore had lost the race.
-In its announcement, the network cited "unofficial polling", and the news anchor extended OANN CEO Robert Herring's congratulations to Moore on having run a "fine campaign."
-OANN's website also published an erroneous article claiming Moore had won "despite attacks from Democrats about unverified allegations."
-During election night, OANN also reported "a number of people have been caught trying to sneak into voting booths and vote illegally"; however, Alabama Secretary of State's office said it had no credible reports of voter fraud.
+During the night of the Alabama Senate election, OAN announced that Moore had swept the election "by a large margin" when in actuality Moore had lost the race.
+In its announcement, the network cited "unofficial polling", and the news anchor extended OAN CEO Robert Herring's congratulations to Moore on having run a "fine campaign."
+OAN's website also published an erroneous article claiming Moore had won "despite attacks from Democrats about unverified allegations."
+During election night, OAN also reported "a number of people have been caught trying to sneak into voting booths and vote illegally"; however, Alabama Secretary of State's office said it had no credible reports of voter fraud.

 Conspiracy theory about David Hogg

-In February 2018, one of the hosts on OANN tweeted a conspiracy theory that David Hogg, a 17-year-old survivor of the Stoneman Douglas High School shooting, had been coached to speak against Trump by, and was "running cover" for, his retired FBI agent father.
-Donald Trump Jr. "liked" the OANN host's tweet.
+In February 2018, one of the hosts on OAN tweeted a conspiracy theory that David Hogg, a 17-year-old survivor of the Stoneman Douglas High School shooting, had been coached to speak against Trump by, and was "running cover" for, his retired FBI agent father.
+Donald Trump Jr. "liked" the OAN host's tweet.
 The younger Hogg responded, describing the conspiracy theory to BuzzFeed News as "immature, rude, and inhuman."